 To get the most out of the experience and for your best chance of success, you must be strategic about how you schedule your interviews.
 In this post, we’ll explain how to schedule medical school interviews to enhance your interview experience and optimize your chances of acceptance.

-When you’re done here, we suggest reading our medical school interview guide, which covers a range of topics, including common interview questions, preparation advice, and mistakes to avoid.
+When you’re done here, we suggest reading our medical school interview guide, which covers common interview questions, preparation advice, and mistakes to avoid.

 When Do Medical School Interviews Take Place?